Kekilla0/Item-Macro/README.md

 With no settings enabled, you can still execute the macro that is saved in the item, perfect for macros!
 ![In Action](https://i.gyazo.com/26ab88645e554ac5b7522a4e8b926e3c.gif)

+Added context menu support allowing GM users to mass update item-macros on like named items throughout the game!
+(the context menu is on items in the game directory, will update all item-macros in the item-directory, actor items, and token items)

 # Support

 For questions, feature requests, or bug reports, feel free to contact me on the Foundry Discord (Kekilla#7036) or open an issue here directly.